Taking place at beautiful Jericho Beach in July each year, the Vancouver Folk Music Festival is one of the Lower Mainland’s premier music festivals.

 Suggestions on What to Take

-TIP #2: Take public transit if you can, or ride your bike, because with thousands of festival goers all at the same place, parking can be challenging.
+TIP #2: Take public transit if you can, or ride your bike, because with thousands of festival-goers all in the same place, parking can be challenging.
 Take good walking shoes and don’t be surprised if you have to walk a considerable distance.
 If driving, go early and try your luck.
 Or, if you can, put bicycles on your bike rack and plan to park and then cycle.

 TIP #3: There are bicycle parking locations near both the West and East Gates by West 4th Avenue.
 You can leave your bike there for a donation.
-The parking areas are secure and supervised spots and you’ll get a ticket which you can then use to get your bike back later.
+The parking areas are secure and supervised, and you’ll get a ticket you can use to pick up your bike later.

 TIP #4: Leave your pets at home.
-Dogs are not permitted, unless they are service dogs for people with special needs.
+Dogs are not permitted, unless they are service dogs.

 Vancouver Folk Music Festival Videos

-Below is a short video clip of people having fun at the festival from a few years ago to give you an idea of what to expect.
-Below that, there is another video with scenes of the festival from 2023.
+Below is a short video clip from a few years ago showing people having fun at the festival to give you an idea of what to expect.
+Below that is another video featuring scenes from the 2023 festival.

 And here is what the festival looked like in 2023.